 During July 2007, the Company began utilizing CuraScript, a third party specialty distributor, to store and distribute Acthar.
 Effective August 1, 2007, the Company no longer sells Acthar to wholesalers and all of the Company's proceeds from sales of Acthar in the United States are received from CuraScript.
 The Company sells Acthar to CuraScript at a discount from the Company's list price.
 CuraScript sells Acthar primarily to hospitals and specialty pharmacies.
 Product sales are recognized net of this discount upon receipt of the product by CuraScript.
 In April 2008, the Company revised its agreement with CuraScript, as discussed further in Note 13.
-The amendment is effective on June 1, 2008.
-Under the new terms, the discount provided by the Company to CuraScript will be reduced significantly.
-However, under the amended distribution terms the pricing to Acthar end users is unchanged.
-In addition, the payment terms have been reduced from 60 days to 30 days.
 The Company sells Doral to wholesalers, who in turn sell Doral primarily to retail pharmacies and hospitals.
 The Company does not require collateral from its customers.
-Revenues from product sales are recognized based upon shipping terms, net of estimated reserves for government chargebacks, Medicaid rebates, payment discounts and returns for credit.
-Revenue is recognized upon customer receipt of the shipment, provided that title to the product transfers at the point of shipment, revenue is recognized upon shipment of the product.
+Revenues from product sales are recognized upon shipping terms, net of estimated reserves for government chargebacks, Medicaid rebates, payment discounts and returns for credit.
+Revenue is recognized upon customer receipt of the shipment, provided that title to the product transfers at the point of receipt by the customer.
+If the title to the product transfers at the point of shipment, revenue is recognized upon shipping terms, net of shipment, revenue is recognized upon shipment of the product.

 The Company will supply replacement product to CuraScript on product returned between one month prior to expiration to three months post expiration.
 Returns from product lots will be exchanged for replacement product, and estimated costs for such exchanges, which include actual product material costs and related shipping charges, are included in cost of sales.
-A reserve for estimated future replacements has been recorded as a liability which will be reduced as future replacements occur, with an offset to product inventories.
-The Company issues credit memoranda for product sold to wholesalers that is returned within six months beyond the expiration date.
-The credit memoranda is equal to the sales value of the product returned and the estimated amount of such credit memoranda is recorded as a liability with a corresponding reduction in gross product sales.
-This reserve is reduced as credit memoranda are issued, with an offset to accounts receivable.
+A reserve for estimated future replacements has been recorded as a liability within sales-related reserves which will be reduced as future replacements occur, with an offset to product inventories.
+The Company issues credit memoranda or reimburses wholesalers or their customers for product sold to the wholesaler that is returned within six months beyond the expiration date.
+The credit memoranda or reimbursement is equal to the sales value of the product returned and the estimated amount of such obligation is recorded as a liability within sales-related reserves with a corresponding reduction in gross product sales.
+This liability is reduced as the obligation is satisfied, with an offset to accounts receivable.
 Returns are subject to inspection prior to acceptance.
-The Company records estimated sales reserves for expected credit memoranda based primarily upon historical return rates by product, analysis of return merchandise authorizations and returns received.
+The Company records estimated sales reserves based primarily upon historical return rates by product, analysis of return merchandise authorizations and returns received.
 The Company also considers sales patterns, current inventory on hand at wholesalers, and other factors such as shelf life.